ACTIVITY: Ballroom & Sequence Dancing

 Ballroom Dancing – Definition: A set of partner dances, which are enjoyed both socially and competitively around the world.
 As a result of its performance and entertainment aspects, ballroom dance is also widely enjoyed on stage, film, and television.

-Ballroom ance may refer, at its widest definition, to almost any type of partner dancing as recreation.
+Ballroom dance may refer, at its widest definition, to almost any type of partner dancing as recreation.
 With the emergence of dancesport, however, in modern times the term has become narrower in scope, and traditionally refers to the five International Standard and five International Latin style dances.
 The two styles, while differing in technique, rhythm and costumes, exemplify core elements of ballroom dancing such as control and cohesiveness.

 There are also a number of historical dances, and local or national dances, which may be danced in ballrooms or salons.
 Sequence dancing, in pairs or other formations, is still a popular style of ballroom dance and one that is most enjoyed by the Mapplewell and Staincross Village Hall Ballroom Dancers.